dkStephanos/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+'JoeAccount' will have a balance of 50, while 'joeOtherAccount' will have a balance of 100.
+This is because the bank accounts are structures, so any changes to one account do not effect the other.

 ### Question 10